LeoPlatform/Leo/README.md

 1. Select the checkmark that says: “I acknowledge that AWS CloudFormation might create IAM resources.”, then click “Create”.
 1. Done.
 It will take several (5-10) minutes for the stack to be created.

-You will get a confirmation that the stack has been uploaded, but it will take another 5-10 minutes to install.

 ### Step 3: Create a “quickstart” project
 In your command line:
 1. Install the LEO CLI: `npm install leo-cli -g`